Highly rotating viscous compressible fluids in presence of capillarity effects: Preliminaries and uniform bounds

 \section{Preliminaries and uniform bounds}

 The present section is devoted to stating the main properties of the family of weak solutions of Theorems \ref{th:sing-lim} and \ref{th:alpha=0}.

-First of all, we clarify what we mean by a weak solution to our system, and we say a few words about their existence.
-Then, we will prove uniform bounds and further properties the family $\bigl(\rho_\veps,u_\veps\bigr)_\veps$ enjoys.
+First of all, we prove energy and BD entropy estimates for our system, uniformly with respect to the parameter $\veps$.
+This will justify the properties required in Definition \ref{d:weak}.
+From them, we will infer additional uniform bounds and further properties the family $\bigl(\rho_\veps,u_\veps\bigr)_\veps$ enjoys.
 Finally, we will derive some constraints on its weak limit.